 * Students must average at least a B across these three courses (with only one B- allowed) in order to begin MSW concentration year course work

 Transfer courses may be accepted for credit if they have been completed within five years from the time of acceptance into the MSW Program.
 Transfer credits earned following matriculation at Roberts will not be accepted.
 Applicants to the standard program may transfer up to one full year of credit from another CSWE-accredited MSW program in which they were matriculated graduate students in good standing.
-A minimum of 30 credits of graduate coursework is required from Roberts Wesleyan College.
+A minimum of 30 credits of graduate coursework is required from Roberts Wesleyan University.
 Academic credit is not given for life experience or previous work experience.